-Subclause (3) provides that those businesses that are in the immediate vicinity of the tourism precincts may also apply to the Minister for authorisation to trade during tourism precinct trading hours.
+Those businesses that are in the immediate vicinity of the tourism precincts may also apply to the Minister for authorisation to trade during tourism precinct trading hours.

 Section 12B provides for the trading hours of motor vehicle shops.
 These amendments incorporate the variations to trading arrangements for motor shops as provided by the Retail Trading Hours (Motor Shops) s12 Order 1996 and Retail Trading Hours (Motor Shops) s13 Order 1996.